ShahenGr/New-Repo/Parse/README.md

 # New-Repo##To compile this program you need to have installed additional libraries..
-Gumbo -- HTML parser("https://github.com/google/gumbo-parser")## InstallFor the compilation run Makefile by command make
+Gumbo -- HTML parser("https://github.com/google/gumbo-parser")## InstallFor the compilation run Makefile by command make## parse_with_tegs_directlyPrints today's(currently the first page) ads from advertisements web page.